skyethepinkcat/puppet-serts/README.md

 ## Documentation

-Documentation is available on [GitHub Pages](https://skyethepinkcat.github.io/puppet-serts/) or in [./REFERENCE.md].
+Detailed documentation for all classes, defined types, and parameters is available in the [REFERENCE.md](./REFERENCE.md) file, which is automatically generated from the code comments using Puppet Strings.

 ## Development